 I knew these dogs.
 Their owner walked to the shop, left them outside while he bought coffee, then crossed a busy road into a park, all off-leash.
 The dogs loitered in the shop doorway or sniffed Harry, tied up outside.
 They weren't aggressive, just big, nosey and off-leash, an intimidating combination for some dogs and people.

 One day, there was only one big dog outside the coffee shop.
-When I asked the owner what had happened to the other dog, he replied that it had been run over.
-He then crossed the busy road, his surviving dog straggling behind, still off leash.
+When I asked what had happened to the missing dog, the owner told me it had been run over by a car.
+Then he crossed the busy road, his surviving dog straggling behind, still off-leash.

-With regular training, Harry progressed from straining at the leash to walking obediently beside me on and off leash.
+With regular training at the local dog club, Harry progressed from straining at the leash to walking beside me on and off-leash.
 He is a well-trained dog.
-However, I only ever walk him off leash while training in a park or at an obedience trial.
-(Of course, he’s let off to run in designated off-leash areas in parks.)
+However, I only ever walk him off-leash while training in a park or at an obedience trial.
+(Of course, Harry's let off to run in designated off-leash areas in parks.)

 It's a good, commonsense law.
-As mentioned, some people, particularly children, and dogs are fearful of dogs.
+Because, as mentioned, some people, particularly children and dogs, are fearful of dogs.
 A dog may only be a sniffer or a licker, but its uninvited approach can be as unsettling as if it were a snarling biter.

 Also, I don't want Harry hurt.
 A vet once soberly commented that all the dogs he saw run over were not on-leash at the time of the accident.
 Having Harry on-leash keeps him safe in all situations.

-This article appeared in the Village Voice Eastern-Harbourside in February 2007 and in my local dog club newsletter, PawPrints (copy available online).
-Sadly since then, I’ve seen an increasing number of dogs off leash in the streets … and a number of dogs run over!
+This article appeared in the Village Voice Eastern-Harbourside in 2007.
+Sadly since then, I’ve seen an increasing number of dogs off-leash in the streets — and a number of dogs run over!